gurusharanofficial/Pulse-Code-Modulation/README.md

 # Pulse-Code-Modulation
 # Aim
-Write a simple Python program for the modulation and demodulation of PCM.
+Write a simple Python program for the modulation and demodulation of PCM,DM.
 # Tools required

 Python IDE with numpy and scipy libraries or colab.